-Q&A with ENVenture's New Acting Executive Director: Penny Mbabazi Atuhaire
+Q&A with ENVenture's Partnerships Director: Penny Mbabazi Atuhaire

 Taking on a clean energy challenge

 It's a busy year at ENVenture!
 We are steadfast with our growth strategy on the ENVenture Growth Accelerator, onboarding new Community Based Organisations into our program, scaling ENVision mobile and much more.
 We are now a few months into the year and we thought it would be a perfect opportunity to share with you what we are up to and who is helping in steering all this.
-Since March 2019, ENVenture hired its new Acting Executive Director, Penny Mbabazi Atuhaire and we are excited to take you through her career.
-Penny is stepping in for our founder and Executive Director, Aneri Pradhan who is on maternity leave.
+Since March 2019, ENVenture hired its new Director, Penny Mbabazi Atuhaire and we are excited to take you through her career.
 Penny has been in her position for two months now and what better time to ask her how she's doing and her thoughts on ENVenture.

 Congratulations on the new role!
 Tell us a bit more about yourself?